tiaaburton/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning

-Testing machine learning libraries and algorithms to better understand the models outside outside of an academic setting.
+Testing machine learning libraries and algorithms to better understand the models outside an academic setting.